Virginia vs. Duke NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Virginia and its opponents have scored at least 69 points or more only once this season.
+- Virginia has combined with its opponents to put up more than 70 points only one time this season.

-- Duke's games have gone over 69 points in only one opportunity this season.
+- Duke has combined with its opponents to score more than 70 points in one game this season.

-- The two teams combine to average 65.7 points per game, 3.3 less than the total in this contest.
+- Saturday's over/under is 4.3 points higher than the combined 65.7 PPG average of the two teams.

-- These two squads combine to surrender 57.3 points per game, 11.7 fewer than this contest's over/under.
+- This contest's total is 12.7 points greater than the 57.3 these two squads combine to surrender per game this season.

-- The average total in Cavaliers games this season is 65, four points fewer than Saturday's total of 69 .
+- The average total in Cavaliers games this season is 65, five points fewer than Saturday's over/under of 70 .

 Virginia Stats and Trends